brettz9/world-maker/README.md

 1. Allow other defaults (e.g., default treasure type)
 1. Option on whether to show user the antagonist's stats
 1. Allow for antagonists to have a range of strength, agility, etc.
-1. Option to show movement options, etc. as buttons
+1. Implement alternative prompt/alert UIs: e.g., option to show movement options, etc. as buttons
 1. Option to allow/disallow antagonist attacks before user can move
-1. Allow injury levels to differ for different antagonists (including varying for the user)
+1. Option to disallow user leaving before confronting antagonist
 1. Option to require explicitly getting treasure
 1. Move or allow to move room treasure/antagonist description to treasure/antagonist?